 Sex Ed: Model Dialogue 6ish Years Old

 Help your children to view positively the development of what doctors call “secondary sex characteristics.”
-These are the various changes other than genital structure that distinguish men from women after puberty.
-Young women experience growth of the breasts and pubic hair (as well as leg and armpit hair), and develop an adult female body form, including wider hips.
-Young men experience growth of the penis, scrotum, and pubic, facial, and body hair; a general growth spurt; and deepening of the voice.
+These are the various changes other than genital structure that distinguish men from women after puberty, as we will discuss in a later chapter.
+Young women experience growth of the breasts and pubic hair; young men experience growth of pubic, facial, and body hair and deepening of the voice.
 You can anticipate these positively for the child:

 CHILD: Dad, why do you have hair on your chest and everywhere while I only have hair on my head?

-PARENT: Well, if you look closely, you have hair on your arms, legs, and all over your body.
+PARENT: Well, if you look closely, you’ll see that you have hair on your arms, legs, and all over your body.
 When the time is right, though, your hair will start to grow in many places, and it will get darker and thicker.
-This will happen some on your arms and legs, but especially on your face, where you will someday be able to grow a beard, and especially right over your penis.
-In fact, growing hair right over your penis is one of the first signs that you are beginning to change from being a boy to being a man.
+Someday you will be able to grow a beard!
+Your hair on your arms and legs will get darker, and you will grow hair right over your penis.
+This is one of the first signs that you are beginning to change from being a boy to being a man.

 CHILD: But what if I’m not ready to become a man?

-Many a parent has grown up in a family that treats sexual development negatively.
-Whether it is a talk about “the curse” (menstruation), or derogatory talk about men as sexual animals or women as sexual objects, these sorts of ideas can be very confusing and disheartening to children.
-We must strive as Christians to have the attitudes toward our wondrous bodies that God Himself has.
+Some parents grew up in families that treated sexual development negatively.
+Examples include talking about “the curse” (menstruation), or derogatory talk about men as sexual animals or women as sexual objects.
+These are not the beliefs we want to pass on to children.
+We must strive as Christians to have the attitude toward our wondrous bodies that God himself has.